gammillweg/HGB/readme.md

 1) HGBArticle.htm

 I tired to publish the article: HGBArticle.htm on Code Project; but it was rejected as not ready for CP publication.
-(I think they were correct to reject it.)
+(They were correct to reject it.)
 So, accept the fact it is not ready for you yet; but you can deal with it.
 HGBArticle.htm will give you a little idea of what HGB is and will do.